-Three days of inspiration and knowledge sharing for heritage professionals, designers and educators
+Two days of inspiration and knowledge sharing for heritage professionals, designers and educators

 Together with our partners and fellow institutions, we have put together a rich and varied programme in which we discuss the future and the roles of heritage institutions.
 The conference is aimed at practitioners from the heritage sector and their colleagues working together with (national) trade organisations, the government, or associated sectors, nationally and internationally.
 We also warmly invite designers, students and members of educational institutions to join us.

 Registration gives you access to a two-day programme full of inspiring presentations, intervision sessions, debates, workshops, networking opportunities and guided tours.